ecmwf/pdbufr/README.rst

 - reads BUFR 3 and 4 files with uncompressed and compressed subsets,
 - supports all modern versions of Python 3.9, 3.8, 3.7, 3.6 and PyPy3,
 - works on Linux, MacOS and Windows, the ecCodes C-library is the only binary dependency,
-- sports a rich filtering engine.
+- sports a rich filtering engine,
+- WMO station positions (latitude, longitude, heightOfStationGroundAboveMeanSeaLevel) can be used to build an automated key geometry
+- Coordinate Reference System is included as computed key CRS and defaults to WGS84 if missing as BufrKey
+- computed keys (data_datetime, typical_datetime, WMO_station_id, geometry, CRS) can now also be used to filter the records

 Limitations: